OUR FAMILY LITERACY MODEL

 GRACE PLACE FAMILY LITERACY MODEL®

-The mission of Bright Beginnings is to cultivate confident, capable and literate parents prepared to guide their child through the crucial years of early development and successfully prepare them to transition to formal schooling at a level with their peers.
+Bright Beginnings cultivates confident, capable, and literate parents prepared to guide their children through the crucial years of early development and successfully prepare them to transition to formal school at the level of their peers.

 School Age Programs